 The preparation of consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the reporting dates and the reported amounts of revenues and expenses during the reporting periods.
 However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.
-The most significant judgments relate to the recognition of revenue, functional currency, recognition of control, joint control or significant influence over entities, acquisition of business in the form of separate assets.
-The most significant estimates and assumptions relate to determination of the fair values of assets acquired and liabilities assumed in business combinations, fair value of assets transferred in non-monetary transactions, impairment of intangible assets and goodwill, impairment of investments in associates and joint ventures, recoverability of deferred tax assets, fair value of loans issued, impairment of loans and receivables, measurement of costs associated with share based payments and uncertain position over risk assessment.
+The most significant judgments relate to the recognition of control, joint control or significant influence over entities.
+The most significant estimates and assumptions relate to determination of the fair values of assets acquired and liabilities assumed in business combinations, useful life of intangible assets, impairment of goodwill and intangible assets, impairment of financial assets, uncertain position over risk assessment, fair values of assets and liabilities acquired in business combinations, ECL measurement.
 We have based our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may materially differ from these estimates under different assumptions or conditions.